lowRISC/opentitan/hw/ip/csrng/doc/_index.md

 This document aims to make the distinction between physical entropy and factory entropy wherever possible.
 However, if used unqualified, the term "entropy" should be understood to refer to physical entropy strings which are obtained in accordance with SP 800-90C.
 That is either physical entropy, or the output of a DRNG which itself has been seeded (and possibly reseeded) with physical entropy.
-In CC terms, "entropy strings" (when used in this document without a qualifier) should be understood to come from either a PTG.2 or PTG.3 class RNG.
+In AIS31 terms, "entropy strings" (when used in this document without a qualifier) should be understood to come from either a PTG.2 or PTG.3 class RNG.

 ### Security